helsingborg-stad/helsingborg-io-sls-api/.github/pull_request_template.md

 ## Explain why these changes are made

 A good example:
 These changes complete the user login and account creation experience.
-See #CLICKUP_ID for more information.

 ## How to test